 HEALTHY TUNA FISH CAKE RECIPE

 These tuna cakes are made using a special selection of ingredients.
 Some of the required items that bring this meal to life include mozzarella, crushed pork rinds, mayonnaise, eggs, and a handful of spices.
-In addition to those ingredients, there is one key item that make these fish cakes absolutely incredible: Wild Planet Skipjack Wild Tuna.
+In addition to those ingredients, there is one key item that makes these fish cakes absolutely incredible: Wild Planet Skipjack Wild Tuna.

 THE BEST TUNA CAKES, THANKS TO WILD PLANET!